 Warts (verrucae) are small skin growths caused by any of 100 or more related human papillomaviruses.

 Most warts are harmless, although they may be quite bothersome.
-The exceptions are certain types of genital warts that sometimes cause cervical cancer in women.
+The exceptions are certain types of genital warts that are due to a virus that can cause cancer of the mouth, throat, and genitals.

 Warts are classified by their location and shape.
 Some warts grow in clusters (mosaic warts), but others appear as isolated, single growths.
 Most warts are painless, but some hurt when touched.
 Warts on the feet can cause pain when standing.
 Warts may have black dots, particularly if shaved.